Misquoting Jesus

-Misquoting Jesus: The Story Behind Who Changed the Bible and Why (published as Whose Word Is It? in the United Kingdom) is a book by Bart D. Ehrman, a New Testament scholar at University of North Carolina at Chapel Hill.
+Misquoting Jesus: The Story Behind Who Changed the Bible and Why (published as Whose Word Is It? in the United Kingdom) is a mass-market Christian textual criticism book by Bart D. Ehrman, a New Testament scholar at University of North Carolina at Chapel Hill.
 Published in 2005 by HarperCollins, the book introduces lay readers to the field of textual criticism of the Bible.
 Ehrman discusses a number of textual variants that resulted from intentional or accidental manuscript changes during the scriptorium era.
-The book made it to The New York Times Best Seller List.
+The book made it to the New York Times best-seller list and is Ehrman's best-selling book.